Showing posts with label morality. Show all posts

 Most people in the world are religious, or are at least theists, in one form or another.
 In any case, spirituality itself is certainly a dominant, and natural human trait.
 We are born with schema, the natural mental construct of looking for patterns and meanings, and therefore Higher Powers.
 We are born looking for Gods and Goddesses, born with an inherent desire to find Deity.
 Religion is simply a system established around any one of those given pursuits.
 Like all good things, religions can be perverted, but in its correct self, being religious, spiritual, and knowing Deity is one of the greatest blessings ever given to humanity.

 I'll tell anyone truly, if the Gods and their religious and spiritual principles hadn't been in my life all these years, I don't know if I'd still be alive or living in any form of stability.
 Hellenism has instilled an immense sense of piety, honor, and morality that I didn't have beforehand, no matter how many other positive influences were around me.
 There was a time in the past when I didn't see anything wrong with lying to people or cheating them.
 I didn't feel any reason to have an inherent respect for other people or even their properties and rights.
-Like some, I thought, It's only wrong if you get caught or It doesn't matter as long as it's not happening to me, or if I benefit from it.
+I thought, It's only wrong if you get caught or It doesn't matter as long as it's not happening to me, or if I benefit from it.

 Even the simple peace that being Hellenic has given me has allowed me to keep up successful battles against things that commonly destroy humans, like depression and fear.
 Without my Gods and my religion, I'd have nothing to turn to for supreme trust and power.
 Where would I be?
 I don't want to wonder.